Failproof high protein crepes you can make at home – Only 4 ingredients

 What kind of sweeteners, if any, do you prefer?

-A lot of protein powders use low or zero calorie sweeteners such as stevia, sucralose etc. Others have more standard sugars, such as cane sugar.
+A lot of protein powders use low or zero-calorie sweeteners such as stevia, sucralose, etc. Others have more standard sugars, such as cane sugar.
 Consider which ones you actually like when checking the ingredients.

 If it uses a standard sugar, take note of how much there is per serving to see whether that’s acceptable to you.
 I have mild reactive hypoglycemia so, while the standard sugars are tasty, they are hard on my blood sugar.